eabait/tree/README.md

     userView.load();
 ```
 ### Composing views
 ContainerView is used to manage subviews following a composite pattern.
-ContainerView instances can be composed inside other ContainerView instances allowing the creation of complex view trees.
+Instances of this view can be composed inside other view instances allowing the creation of complex view trees.
 The following example illustrates a basic example of this view type..

 ```
     <!-- layout.hbs -->